 - 1 teaspoon chopped fresh thyme

-Add onion, red pepper, 1/4 teaspoon salt, and 1/8 teaspoon pepper.
+- Add onion and red pepper.
 Cook until softened, stirring occasionally, about 5 minutes.

 - Heat a medium nonstick skillet over medium-high heat.
 Spread each slice of bread with 1 teaspoon butter on one side and place butter-side down in the skillet to grill.
 Heat until lightly golden brown.
 Remove from heat and cover to keep warm while preparing the eggs.

-Heat butter in a nonstick skillet and fry eggs to desired doneness.
+- Heat reserved bacon fat or butter in a nonstick skillet and fry eggs to desired doneness.
 This may be done with all eggs at once or in batches.
 Season the eggs to taste with salt and pepper.
-Clarified butter may be used in place of whole butter.

 - To make this recipe gluten free, omit the bread.